Getting ready to jump head first into maternity photography?! Read on for our 18 tips to success!

-Maternity photography is such a beautiful opportunity to capture the glowing mom to be right before the arrival of her new baby!
+Maternity photography is such a beautiful opportunity to capture the glowing pregnant woman right before the arrival of her new baby!
 You have the opportunity to make her feel like a million bucks, but you also need to take care to ensure her comfort during what can be quite an uncomfortable time in her life.

 1. Be on Time!

 The best time to do a pregnancy photoshoot is typically between 33-36 weeks into pregnancy.
 BUT consult with your client about any special circumstances surrounding the timing of her session.

 Any pregnant client expecting multiples or who have experienced complications in their pregnancy or who may be facing an early delivery may want to schedule their session a little bit sooner, so they don’t miss out—that’s okay too!
 Be flexible to each pregnant client needs.

 I LOVE to shoot maternity sessions with my 50mm lens because it gives me so much versatility to handle a variety of angles, poses, compositions and lighting situations.

 Maternity photography sessions can offer you much variety in lens choice—long lenses will work just as well and provide gorgeous compression, and wide-angle lenses can let you get in the whole scene.
 Just be careful of distortion with wider angle lenses—we don’t want to make pregnant mothers look disproportionately large.